panzerdp/dmitripavlutin.com/content/posts/2019-07-03-array-foreach/index.md

 ---
-title: How to use forEach() to iterate an array in JavaScript
+title: How to Use forEach() to Iterate an Array in JavaScript
 description: "forEach() in JavaScript calls the provided function on each array item with 3 arguments: item, index, the array itself.
 Learn how to use forEach()."
 published: "2019-07-03"
 modified: "2019-07-05"